-Due diligence A risk management process implemented by a company to identify, prevent, mitigate, and account for how it addresses environmental and social risks and impacts in its operations, supply chains, and investments.
-Draft AFI (July 2018).
-Always refer to latest AFI definition Eminent domain and expropriation Eminent domain is the statutory power of governments to expropriate private property for public use or in the national interest, usually with the payment of compensation according to rates defined by law.
+Term Definition Source Eminent domain and expropriation Eminent domain is the statutory power of governments to expropriate private property for public use or in the national interest, usually with the payment of compensation according to rates defined by law.
 Expropriation implies divesting persons of their property without requiring their agreement or consent.
 P&C Review 2018 Extensive replanting on steep terrain Any individual, contiguous planted area on steep terrain (>25 degrees) greater than 25 ha within the re-planting area.
-P&C 2018, Annex 2, NI Guidance Facilitation payment Bribes paid to facilitate routine government action [1].
-A common example is where a government official is given money or goods to perform (or speed up the performance of) an existing duty [2].
-UK Bribery Act 2010 Guidance UK Serious Fraud Office Bribery Act Guidance Family farm A farm operated and mostly owned by a family, for the growing of oil palm, sometimes along with subsistence production of other crops, and where the family provides the majority of the labour used.
+P&C 2013, Annex 2, NI Guidance Facilitation payment Bribes paid to facilitate routine government action ^[1] .
+A common example is where a government official is given money or goods to perform (or speed up the performance of) an existing duty ^[2] . ^[1] UK Bribery Act 2010 Guidance ^[2] UK Serious Fraud Office Bribery Act Guidance Family farm A farm operated and mostly owned by a family, for the growing of oil palm, sometimes along with subsistence production of other crops, and where the family provides the majority of the labour used.
 Such farms provide the principal source of income, and the planted area of oil palm is below 50 ha in size.
 Work by children is acceptable on family farms, under adult supervision; when not interfering with education programmes; when children are part of the family and when they are not exposed to hazardous working conditions.
 P&C 2018 Food security Food security is achieved when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
 Four dimensions of food security are commonly identified: food availability, food access, utilisation and stability.
 FAO World Food Summit, 1996.
-See FAO Policy BriefIssue2,June 2006 for further detail.
+See FAO Policy Brief Issue 2 , June 2006 for further detail.